 All shinkansen lines, except the Tohoku/Akita/Yamagata Shinkansen, are operating normally.
 Service along the Tohoku Shinkansen has resumed between Tokyo and Nasu-Shiobara and between Morioka and Shin-Aomori and along the Akita Shinkansen between Morioka and Akita.
-But no date for the resumption of service along the entire Tohoku/Akita/Yamagata Shinkansen has been announced yet due to worse than expected damage to tracks and stations. almost 7 years agoAnswered by Lucky via WorldNomads.com
+But no date for the resumption of service along the entire Tohoku/Akita/Yamagata Shinkansen has been announced yet due to worse than expected damage to tracks and stations. over 7 years agoAnswered by Lucky via WorldNomads.com

 According to my sister who just traveled between Tokyo and Nagoya (west), the bullet train heading to west from Tokyo (Tokaido Shinkansen) is running quite normally.

 Other train lines in Tokyo area are running infrequently or on the weekend schedule.
 Planned blackouts are carried out in the Great Tokyo area but the middle of Tokyo is exempted from this blackouts.
 Obviously department stores and shops are running but expected to run on low power consumption.

 The restaurants are working fine but at supermarkets you may find difficulties finding certain types of foods, such as uncooked rice, bread, eggs, and ready made meals.
 Snacks and bottled drinks should be fine.
 AA batteries are hard to find in the whole Japan at the moment.
 You may find them in the restricted mumber if you are in Osaka or Kyoto.
 So don't forget to pack your own AA battery supply.

 You may find difficult to travel between Narita Airport and Tokyo.
 The most convenient JR line Narita Express is currently not running.
 JR Soubu line is running on weekend over 7 years ago